tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 that they are about to embark on a new set of technologies from they have been using.

-The blockchain industry is growing rapidly, however it is still on the bleeding edge of distributed computing technology.
-In fact, it's pushing that edge further every day.

-Remind the students that it is normal that they may feel a sense of unfamiliarity as they are charting new territories.
+* Remind the students that it is normal that they may feel a sense of unfamiliarity as they are charting new territories.

+* Explain to students that blockchain technology is the thing that powers cryptocurrencies.

+* To name a few popular ones, Bitcoin, Litecoin, Ethereum, Ripple, Dash, and Stellar.

+* It does not only power FinTech solutions, it is being adopted in many industries like health care, IoT, supply chain tracking, and many more.

 ### 2. Instructor Do: Blockchain Skill Check (5 min)